Houston vs. Xavier College Basketball Predictions & Picks - December 1

 Houston vs. Xavier Predictions & Picks: Spread, Total - December 1

-Friday's contest features the No. 6 Houston Cougars (7-0) and the Xavier Musketeers (4-3) matching up at Cintas Center (on December 1) at 6:30 PM.
-This matchup, according to our computer prediction, will result in a 70-65 victory for Houston.
+Friday's contest that pits the No. 6 Houston Cougars (7-0) against the Xavier Musketeers (4-3) at Cintas Center has a projected final score of 70-65 (based on our computer prediction) in favor of Houston, who is slightly favored in this matchup according to our model.
+Game time is at 6:30 PM on December 1.

-Based on our computer prediction, Xavier is projected to cover the point spread (8.5) versus Houston.
-The two sides are projected to go under the 138.5 total.
+Based on our computer prediction, Xavier projects to cover the 8.5-point spread in its matchup against Houston.
+The over/under is listed at 138.5, and the two sides are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!